watthem/loving-jamstack/README.md

-# Loving JAMStack
+# Loving Jamstack

 This is a static website built with Astro.
-It's a digital garden for JAMStack, Web Development, and more.
+It's a digital garden for Jamstack, Web Development, and more.

 ## Get Started